voxq/OpenLeapKit/README.md

 OpenLeapKit
 ===============

-A collaborative tool kit for the Leap Motion device.
+A collaborative toolkit for the Leap Motion device.

 Current Features:
 - draws simple hands for 2D interaction (using various optional settings).